svub/meteor-mock-geolocation/README.md

 # meteor-mock-geolocation
-Manipulate the browser's geolocation API to mock locations for testing puposes.
+A module for Meteor.js to manipulate the browser's geolocation API to mock locations for testing puposes.

 ## How to use
-Add to your project
+Add to your Meteor project
   meteor add svub:mock-location

 Initialize the module by calling either